-- Too many strings to load to the current allowable memory - String containing unsupported characters - Illegal string operations - The maximum length of the string is too large - The return value of a formula cell should be numeric rather than text - Omit string cells or sheets that are not relevant to the model
+- Too many strings to load to the current allowable memory - String containing unsupported, or exotic, characters - Avoid formulation containing the double quote "" (null) character - Remove or omit operations with string of characters - The maximum length of the string is too large

+- The return value of a formula cell should be numeric rather than text - Omit string cells or sheets that are not relevant to the model

-Refer to the What's Best! sample file VehicleRouting.xls for an example of valid string argument usage.
+Refer to the What's Best! sample file VehicleRouting_String.xls for an example of valid string argument usage.